josemarluedke/glimmer-apollo/README.md

 ```

 > Note that you should clear the Apollo client when the application is
-> teared down so that any cache that Apollo hods is cleared from memory.
+> torn down so that any cache that Apollo holds is cleared from memory.

 ## License